ruuk/limpp/README.md

 Also included is xbe.py which reads old XBox .xbe executable data, and with limpp can extract program and save icons.

+I was learning python as I wrote this, so please excuse anything stupid :)